refractionPOINT/lce_doc/docs/qs-agent.md

 **Linux**: `chmod +x installer ; installer -d YOUR_INSTALLATION_KEY`

-**Note**: On Linux the exact persistence mechanism, like `launchd`, is left to the administrator, therefore the `-d` argument launches the sensor from the current working directory without persistence.
+**Note**: On Linux the exact persistence mechanism, like `launchd`, is left to the administrator.
+As a result, the `-d` argument launches the sensor from the current working directory without persistence.
 The sensor does not daemonize itself.

 If you wish to remove the sensor from the endpoint you can do so by running the installer with the `-c` flag.